awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 **Important**
 Database Activity Streams is a free feature, but Amazon Kinesis charges for a data stream\.
 For more information, see [Amazon Kinesis Data Streams pricing](https://aws.amazon.com/kinesis/data-streams/pricing/)\.

 Applications for compliance management can also consume activity streams\.
-For Aurora PostgreSQL, compliance applications include IBM's Security Guardium, McAfee's Data Center Security Suite, and Imperva's SecureSphere Database Audit and Protection\.
+For Aurora PostgreSQL, compliance applications include IBM's Security Guardium and Imperva's SecureSphere Database Audit and Protection\.
 These applications can use the stream to generate alerts and audit activity on your Aurora DB cluster\.

 The following graphic shows an Aurora cluster configured with Amazon Kinesis Data Firehose\.